portfors-lab/sparkle/README.md

 Running
 -------

 To get up and running, first install the requirements.
-Anaconda distribution of python is recommended, but there is a requirements file in this repo if you want a list of libraries to install (for example in a virtualenv).
-In addition to Anaconda libraries, you will need pyqtgraph, and also pydaqmx if you want to record data.
+Anaconda distribution of python is recommended, but if you want to do it manually (for example to use a virtualenv), you will need to install HDF5, and Qt (and the python bindings PyQt) yourself.

-Then run the main GUI module:
+If you want to record data with sparkle you must also download the National Instruments device drivers separately.

+To install the rest of the dependencies, and create an executable script run:

-    $ python sparkle/gui/run.py
+    $ python setup.py install

+If this is successful, you can now run sparkle:

+    $ sparkle

 To build the documentation: